Projected Dynamical Systems on Irregular, Non-Euclidean Domains for Nonlinear Optimization: Equivalence of Krasovskii and Carath eodory Solutions

-Note that Examples~\ref{ex:marble_run1} and~\ref{ex:marble_run_krasovskii} show a case where the conclusion of Theorem~\ref{thm:main_equiv} fails to hold because $\calX$ is not Clarke regular at the origin.
+Note that \cref{ex:marble_run1,ex:marble_run_krasovskii} show a case where the conclusion of \cref{thm:main_equiv} fails to hold because $\calX$ is not Clarke regular at the origin.
 Hence, our sufficient characterization in terms of Clarke regularity is also a sharp one.

-Theorem~\ref{thm:main_equiv} also serves as an existence result of Carath\'eodory solutions, that recovers the conditions derived in~\cite{cornet_existence_1983}, but for a general metric.
+\cref{thm:main_equiv} also serves as an existence result of Carath\'eodory solutions, that recovers the conditions derived in~\cite{cornetExistenceSlowSolutions1983}, but for a general metric.

-\begin{corollary}[Existence of Carath\'eodory solutions] If $\calX$ is Clarke regular, and $g$ and $f$ are continuous on $\calX$, then there exists a Carath\'eodory solution $x:[0, T] \rightarrow \calX$ of~\eqref{eq:pds_ivp} with $x(0) = x_0$ for some $T> 0$, and every $x_0 \in \calX$. \end{corollary}
+\begin{corollary}[Existence of Carath\'eodory solutions] If $\calX$ is Clarke regular, and $g$ and $f$ are continuous on $\calX$, then there exists a Carath\'eodory solution $x:[0, T) \rightarrow \calX$ of~\eqref{eq:pds_ivp} with $x(0) = x_0$ for some $T> 0$, and every $x_0 \in \calX$. \end{corollary}

-Uniqueness, however, requires additional assumptions as will be shown in Section~\ref{sec:uniq}.
-In particular, uniquess of the projection $\Pi_\calX^g f(x)$ does not imply uniquess of the trajectory (see forthcoming Remark~\ref{rem:unique_proj}).
+Uniqueness, however, requires additional assumptions as will be shown in \cref{sec:uniq}.
+In particular, uniqueness of the projection $\tproj{\calX}{g}{f}(x)$ does not imply uniqueness of the trajectory (see forthcoming \cref{rem:unique_proj}).